 The use of private communications has not only put our national security at risk, but led to the deletion of crucial records and information that should be available for public scrutiny.
 We don’t just think this situation is wrong, we believe it’s unlawful.
 This is why we are taking legal action against the Government to try to force it to put in place proper policies to close this accountability gap for good.

-Government does have a policy in place about the use of private email, but we don’t think it is fit for purpose – not least because it fails to set out when and why it would ever be acceptable for politicians to use their own accounts.
-And it seems unlikely the policy is being followed in any event, because there’s no evidence that steps are generally being taken to ensure that information held by Ministers on private emails or Whatsapp is recorded on Government systems.
+The Government does have a policy in place about the use of private emails and messaging, but it is not fit for purpose – not least because it fails to set out when and why it would ever be acceptable for politicians to use their own accounts.

 Good Law Project only exists thanks to donations from people across the UK.
 We are incredibly grateful to all of our supporters, without whom our work would not be possible.

 Every single penny that we receive makes a huge difference to our ability to hold those in power to account and demand a better, fairer future.

 If you’re in a position to support our work, you can do so here.
 Thank youSupport us now